 Tricia has over 15 years of experience in accounting and finance within manufacturing and healthcare industries.
 She holds a Bachelor of Science degree in Finance and Marketing from Northeastern University as well as an MBA and a Master of Science in Finance degree from Indiana University.
-Tricia has held leadership positions at United Technologies, General Electric, Connecticut Health Insurance Exchange and is currently the Controller at Health New England.
+Tricia has held leadership positions at United Technologies, General Electric, Connecticut Health Insurance Exchange and is currently the Director of Accounting at Health New England.

 Karen believes that a woman’s unique leadership style brings much needed compassion, empathy and fairness into the workplace.
 When employees can’t or don’t take care of themselves, their family or feel mistreated in the workplace, they are not engaged.
 Engaged employees care about their work and their company.
 She believes that balance in life, work and self-care is critical to survival.
 Leaders who care about their employees get the reciprocal benefit.

 Karen holds a Bachelor of Science degree in Nuclear Engineering from the University of Massachusetts Lowell and a Master’s degree in Business Administration from Rensselaer Polytechnic Institute.
 She became a certified Project Management Profession (PMP) in 2000 and a certified Lean Six Sigma Black Belt in 2006.
 She is also a Certified Yoga Teacher.